 The app can be accessed via Apple or Google Play for Android.

-There are currently over 100,000 users worldwide, and DScout design their tasks to be quick and fun to complete.
+There are currently over 100,000 users worldwide, and DScout designs its tasks to be quick and fun to complete.

 As they tend to be short assignments the pay isn’t the highest, but it can be a more interesting way of spending an hour or less than filling out complex questionnaires.